-As we move into year two, services across the Council are now starting to think about how they need to change.
-We need to manage that process of change in a way that minimises confusion and maximises improved efficiency and effectiveness is essential.
+We need to manage that process of change in a way that minimises confusion and maximises improved efficiency and effectiveness.
 We can't afford to waste time and energy when the task ahead of us is so big.
 Alongside change we also have a responsibility to be financially sustainable so understanding how we work within our financial envelope as well as maximising productivity and collaboration will help ensure we deliver improvements and demonstrate value for money.

-To help guide us, we already have an agreed operating model.
-It's a simple description of how we want our services to work and the key principles that should underpin the decisions we make about how we do things.
+To help guide us, we have our operating model design principles.
+They provide a simple description of how we want our services to work and the key principles that should underpin the decisions we make about how we do things.
 Our operating model is there to keep us all on the same track, and when applied with our vision and values, this forms our route map for 'Doing it the Westmorland and Furness way'.
-As well as creating that route map for all services to guide their change journey, we have decided that change in some services is a particular priority, or especially complex, and needs additional organisational support.
-We've called the services in this group our 'Change Programme'.
+As well as creating that route map for all services to guide their change journey, we have decided that change in some services is a particular priority, or especially complex, and needs additional organisational support through the Programme Management Office.

-The services in the 'Change Programme' are priorities for different reasons.
-Some are crosscutting and will benefit all services, like data and intelligence, resources and customer and digital services, some are about embedding new ways of thinking and doing, like community power and organisational culture, that reflect our Council vision and values.
+The services in the 2024/25 'Change Programme' are priorities for different reasons.
+Some are cross-cutting and will benefit all services, like data and intelligence, resources and customer and digital services, some are about embedding new ways of thinking and doing, like community power and organisational culture, that reflect our Council vision and values.
 Others are about driving service improvement, like in adult social care and children's services, or using the opportunity of unitary status to provide a better and more efficient service, like in planning and waste services where, in each, three legacy services will become one.